AidenSheehan/MT2_Sandscourged/README.md

 It introduces two new Debuffs; Hex and Warp, and a new trigger; Accursed.
 Many thanks to [Brandon](https://github.com/TricksterGuy) from the [Conductor](https://github.com/Monster-Train-2-Modding-Group/Conductor) project for their help with developing these new additions!

 **Note: This mod is in Beta.
 There's missing art and lore text, but all the gameplay is implemented.
-All existing art has been manually created by me.**
+All existing art has been manually created by me, I intend to touch up some of the rougher art later <3.**

 ## Exerts
 Here are some sample cards from the mod, to showcase what the clan's all about!